foxbow/mixplay/bin/README.md

 ### mpstream.sh
 depends on 'VLC' and will stream the current audio on port 2348.
 This is very experimental and suffers a lack of tagging as well as several seconds lag.
 But it works for now..

+### pre-commit
+depends on the 'indent' utility and checks the code formatting on commit.
+Should only be needed for changes in the code.
+Check the fiule itself for more information.

 ### valgrind.sh
 depends on 'valgrind' to run a memory check on mixplay running in simple debug mode.